Chief Police Officer for the ACT, Rudi Lammers

-Assistant Commissioner Roman Quaedvlieg is Chief Police Officer of ACT Policing, the community policing division of the Australian Federal Police (AFP).
+Assistant Commissioner Rudi Lammers APM is Chief Police Officer for ACT Policing, the community policing division of the Australian Federal Police (AFP).

 Chief Police Officer Lammers brings a wealth of experience to the role, having served with the AFP for 31 years, 20 of which have been with ACT Policing.